 Yup, no surprise here.
 Bella makes some of the worst choices in YA heroine history.
 The second book, New Moon, is pretty much Bella just moping around and being broken-hearted.
-Seriously, about a third of the book is just of Bella writing in her diary complaining about how she cannot live without Edward.
-Bella is incredibly boring, has zero self-preservation skills, and for some reason really likes to attempt suicide so that Edward/Jacob can save her.
+Seriously, about a third of the book is just Bella writing in her diary, complaining about how she cannot live without Edward.
+Bella is incredibly boring, has zero self-preservation skills — and, for some reason, really likes to attempt suicide so that Edward/Jacob can save her.
 This picture pretty much perfectly summarizes how I feel about Bella:

 2. Lydia from Pride and Prejudice by Jane Austen

 Jane Austen is skilled at creating some truly terribly characters.
 Lydia Bennet is definitely on my list of Jane Austen characters I wouldn’t mind being run over by a carriage or something.
-Lydia is careless and has no sense of what her actions can do to her family; does she flirts with all of the officers?
+Lydia is careless and has no sense of what her actions can do to her family.
+Does she flirt with all of the officers?
 Yup.
 Elope with Mr. Wickham?
 Yup.
-Learns from the consequences of her actions?
+Learn from the consequences of her actions?
 Nope.
-Lydia doesn’t see how shameful the things she does are and as Jane Austen writes after Lydia returns from her elopement, “Lydia was Lydia still; untamed, unabashed, wild, noisy, and fearless.”
+Lydia doesn’t see how shameful the things she does are — and, as Jane writes after Lydia returns from her elopement, “Lydia was Lydia still; untamed, unabashed, wild, noisy, and fearless.”

 3. Dolores Umbridge from the Harry Potter series by J.K.
 Rowling